Updated on 2026-04-17

 Key Features

-- Provide multiple output formats for your choice: MP3, FLAC, WAV, M4A and more.
+- Supports multiple output formats including FLAC, MP3, AAC, and more.

 Step 1.
-Download and install StreamFox for Music on your Windows or Mac computer.
-Launch it, followed by choosing Spotify.
+Download and install Eassiy Screen Recorder Ultimate on your Windows or Mac computer.
+Launch it and select the Audio Recorder feature from the home screen.

-You can play them with VLC, MusicBee, or any FLAC-compatible player and even copy them to Android, iPhone, or any other device.
+Step 4.
+When finished, click Stop and preview your recording.
+Save it in FLAC format to your device for offline listening anytime.
+You can play your FLAC files with VLC, MusicBee, Foobar2000, or any FLAC-compatible player, and even copy them to Android, iPhone, or any other device.

 Fildo is a Android-based Spotify-to-FLAC music downloader that deserves a spot in this list, especially if you’re looking for a simple Android tool that can connect directly to your Spotify account.
 It offers a freemium model, with Fildo Gold unlocking extra perks like background downloading and ad removal for US$ 10/month.